Services & activities

 Specialist support services

 We provide specialised courses where these are not otherwise available.
-Examples include our intensive rehabilitation programme for recently deafened adults, and our self management courses for those with moderate hearing loss.
+Examples include our intensive rehabilitation programme for recently deafened adults, and our LinkUp programmes for those with moderate hearing loss.

 We have network of trained volunteers who deliver a range of roles such as one-to-one personalised support, talks to groups, and information-gathering at local level.
 Our volunteers take an active part in our website as contributors, commentators, and reviewers, directing the development of the site.